 What is Generalised Anxiety Disorder?

-If you can relate to some (or all) of the above questions, you may be experiencing symptoms of Generalised Anxiety Disorder (GAD).
-GAD is an anxiety disorder that is characterised by excessive worrying.
-We all worry and that's completely normal, but if you find yourself getting stuck in a stream of negative thoughts that are looping round and round, the chances are its unhelpful and excessive worry.
+GAD is an anxiety disorder characterised by excessive worrying.
+We all worry, and that’s completely normal, but if you find yourself getting stuck in a stream of negative thoughts that are looping round and round, the chances are its unhelpful and excessive worry.

-When worry becomes excessive, occurs on more days than not, and is more intense than what most other people would typically experience, with difficulties in letting the worries go, as well as impactful sleep and quality of life, it may be a sign that you are experiencing symptoms of GAD.
+When worry becomes excessive, occurs on more days than not, and is more intense than most other people would typically experience, it may be a sign you’re experiencing symptoms of GAD.
+Having difficulty letting worries go and your worries impacting your sleep and quality of life can also indicate GAD.

 Research also shows us that those who worry excessively are highly intolerant to uncertainty.
-This means that when they are faced with an element of uncertainty, such as waiting on a test result, those who are intolerant of uncertainty will become extremely anxious, leading them to worry excessively.
+This means when they’re faced with an element of uncertainty, such as waiting on a test result, those who are intolerant of uncertainty will become extremely anxious, leading them to worry excessively.

-In my clinical experience, GAD is the most common anxiety disorder that I have found myself working with, and some research has suggested that GAD is the main underlying anxiety disorder that drives the other anxiety disorders.
-GAD can be experienced on its own, or can function as part of other psychological difficulties, such as Obsessive-Compulsive Disorder, and Post Traumatic Stress Disorder.
+In my clinical experience, GAD is the most common anxiety disorder I have found myself working with.
+Some research suggests GAD is the main underlying anxiety disorder driving other anxiety disorders.
+GAD can be experienced on its own, or can function as part of other psychological difficulties, such as Obsessive-Compulsive Disorder (OCD), and Post Traumatic Stress Disorder (PTSD).

 What Help is Available for Generalised Anxiety Disorder?